 Sense of taste and smell.
 Chefs and head cooks must have a keen sense of taste and smell, to inspect food quality and to design meals that their customers enjoy.

 Time-management skills.
 Chefs and head cooks must efficiently manage their time and the time of their staff.
 They must ensure that meals are prepared and that customers are served on time, especially during busy hours.

-The median annual wage for chefs and head cooks was $42,480 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
-The lowest 10 percent earned less than $24,530, and the top 10 percent earned more than $74,120.
+The median annual wage for chefs and head cooks was $50,160 in May 2021.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $30,910, and the highest 10 percent earned more than $84,570.

-In May 2012, the median annual wages for chefs and head cooks in the top four industries employing these workers were as follows:
+In May 2021, the median annual wages for chefs and head cooks in the top industries in which they worked were as follows:

-Employment of chefs and head cooks is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of chefs and head cooks is projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.